 The Philippines' capital city, Manila, is often the jump-off point to the country's incredible beaches, stunning islands, and unique natural wonders.
-However, there are many tourist spots to visit in Manila alone!
-It's a beautiful city full of surprises and amazing things to try!
+However, there are many tourist spots to visit in Manila itself!
+It's a beautiful city full of surprises and amazing things to try.

 You're bound to fall in love with Manila thanks to its interesting tourist spots, foodie destinations, and fun activities.
 Read on to find out the best things to do and places to see in the bustling capital of the Philippines and its neighboring cities:

 Intramuros is Manila's only district where travelers can see complete architectural remnants of the Spanish Era.
-A day trip in Intramuros is enough for you to go sightseeing in this well-preserved historical attraction.
+A day trip to Intramuros is enough for you to go sightseeing in this well-preserved historical attraction.

 Wander along paved roads and visit historical monuments and sculptures.
-You can even join a bambike tour (bamboo bike), or by riding a kalesa or horse-drawn carriage experience.
-Here are some of the must-visit attractions in Intramuros.
+You can even join a bambike tour (bamboo bike), try riding a kalesa, or enjoy a horse-drawn carriage experience.
+Here are some of the must-visit attractions in Intramuros:

 This is one of the country's oldest Hispanic stone castles.
-In 1951, Fort Santiago became a national historical monument and a well-kept destination frequently visited by travelers.
+In 1951, Fort Santiago became a national historical monument.
 You can join a sightseeing and walking trip to explore this attraction.

-It's one of the Philippines’ four Baroque Churches, registered as a UNESCO World Heritage Site.
+It's one of the Philippines’ four Baroque Churches recognized as a UNESCO World Heritage Site.
 Many locals visit here daily to pray and contemplate.